 Its legs were badly burnt following the Senshi’s attack, and soon began transforming into the ink-black mist.
 The rest of its body followed suit until the mist filled its mold inside the giant ice crystal.
 Sailor Moon wore a look of disgust as she raised her Tiare, eager to rid the world of this creature.

 With barely the need to concentrate she felt the silver power of the Moon surging through her, feeding it into her talisman.
 The energy concentrated near its crown as Eternal Sailor Moon unleashed the colossal force of the Lunar Crystal Power Kiss.

-The purifying, trenchant energy shot out and impacted with the ice creature.
+The purifying, trenchant energy shot out and impacted with the ice-encased creature.
 However, instead of perishing as per usual, the ice crystal shattered and the black mist exploded out violently, engulfing the area yet again.
-All got forcibly thrown back, and Mars, being too close to the water, fell in.
+All got forcibly thrown back, and Mars, being too close to the sea, fell in.
 The only evidence of her disappearance was a small splash, easily drowned out by the explosion.